The Perils & Promises of Fact-checking with Large Language Models: Results

-Across all conditions, both models generally fare better in identifying false statements ("pants-fire," "mostly-false," and "false") than true ones ("half-true," "mostly-true," and "true"), mirroring the findings of \citeauthor{hoes2023leveraging}\cite{hoes2023leveraging} in the no-context settings.
+Across all conditions, both models generally fare better in identifying false statements ("pants-fire," "mostly-false," and "false") than true ones ("half-true," "mostly-true," and "true"), mirroring the findings of \cite{hoes2023leveraging} in the no-context settings.
 This could be attributed to the inherent complexity of verifying a statement's absolute truth compared to identifying falsehoods.
 Lastly, both models have reduced performance in less extreme categories like "half-true" and "mostly-false."
 These categories are inherently ambiguous and represent statements that have elements of both truth and falsehood, making them more challenging to classify accurately.
 The table on the right only considers a claim to be correctly classified when the model predicts the exact category.
 The extremely low scores show that the models are unable to predict the exact shade of truth that PolitiFact assigned to the statement.

-Both GPT-3.5 and GPT-4 were trained with data up to September of 2021 \cite{OpenAI}.
+Both GPT-3.5 and GPT-4 were trained with data up to September of 2021\footnote{\url{https://platform.openai.com/docs/models/gpt-4}}.
 As the training data of both models is private, data leakage is a significant concern for fact-checks published before that date.
 To investigate, whether the accuracy of the LLMs differs over time we plot the accuracy of all four conditions (2 models x 2 context conditions) in Fig. \ref{AccPerTime}.

 The accuracy of all four conditions exhibits an upward trend over time.
 For the context condition, this improvement can likely be attributed to an increasing availability of relevant information on Google over recent years.
 More surprisingly, the no-context condition also displays a similar trajectory of improving performance.
 One potential explanation is that the ground truth labels of some statements in the dataset may have evolved as more facts emerged.
 We do not observe any sudden decrease in accuracy after the official training cutoff for GPT-3.5 and GPT-4.
 This suggests that post-training refinements to the models via reinforcement learning from human feedback (RLHF) may introduce new knowledge, particularly for more recent events closer to the RLHF time period.